Close

 Transit Requirements

-Always verify current requirements through Mexico's official immigration website or consult your nearest Mexican consulate, as visa policies change frequently.
+Cruise ship passengers of any nationality do not need a visa to visit Mexican ports.
+Always verify current requirements through official Mexican immigration sources or consult your nearest Mexican consulate, as visa policies are subject to change.

 03